 This map depicts the change in the number of low-income people reported for each census tract from 2010 to 2016.

 Census tracts that are blue saw a decline in the number of people who are low-income and areas that are green saw an increase of up to 500 people who are low-income over this six year period.

 Census tracts that are gold saw between 500 and 1500 additional low-income people, and census tracts that are red saw increases between 1,500 to more than 3,000 additional low-income people.

 Census tracts with small low-income populations may be unreliable.

-The number of Travis County residents, aged five and older, who speak a language other than English has grown by 53% from 2000 to 2015, and the number of residents who speak English less than “very well” has grown by 41%.
+The number of Travis County residents, aged five and older, who speak a language other than English grew by 69% from 2000 to 2018, and the number of residents who speak English less than “very well” has grown by 41%.
 In 2018, 31% of Travis County residents age five or older spoke a language other than English, and 11% spoke English less than “very well”.

-Spanish was the most commonly-spoken non-English language in Travis County and the five-county Austin MSA in this five- year American Community Survey data estimate.
-Almost half of the Spanish speakers in the Austin MSA speak English “less than very well,” which indicates a need for English language and adult literacy classes as well as translation and interpretation services.
-Chinese and Vietnamese are the second and third most commonly spoken languages in Travis County and in the five-county Austin MSA.
-Almost half (49%) of Vietnamese speakers surveyed were found to speak English “less than very well”, while 32% of Chinese speakers surveyed were found to speak English “less than very well.”
+Spanish was the most commonly-spoken non-English language in Travis County and the five-county Austin MSA in this one-year American Community Survey data estimate.
+About 40% of the Spanish speakers in the Austin MSA speak English “less than very well,” which indicates a need for English language and adult literacy classes as well as translation and interpretation services.
+Vietnamese and Chinese are the second and third most commonly spoken languages in Travis County and in the five-county Austin MSA.
+Almost half (49%) of Vietnamese speakers surveyed were found to speak English “less than very well”, while 32% of Chinese speakers surveyed were found to speak English “less than very well”.